CJMvS/spede_sampler/README.md

 python spede_sampler.py
 ```

+**ALTERNATIVELY**

+Download the SPEDE-Sampler executable file [here](https://drive.google.com/file/d/1faAVywdPUXRDUcs0d3QhtAdLH1rozegL/view?usp=sharing), and save it in the same directory as the downloaded GitHub repository.
+Open the .exe file to run the program.

 ---
 ### :pencil2: FUNCTIONALITY
 ---

-SPEDE-SAMPLER is a GUI program written in Python and R for assessing sampling effects on species delimitation using the GMCY method.
+SPEDE-Sampler is a GUI program written in Python and R for assessing sampling effects on species delimitation using the GMCY method.
 The program offers the following:

 1. Reads in an aligned Fasta file, and randomly select *n* sequences *p* times.
 These files are saved in an output folder.
 For example, a sequence alignment of ten COI sequences might be uploaded.
 The user may wish to randomly select 50% of this dataset without replacement, and repeat this process 15 times.
 The program will thus write out 15 Fasta files to a folder, where each file contains a random selection of five sequences.